mcblah/eMountainBoard/README.md

 ## The Full Build
 ![The Full Build](https://github.com/jake8796/eMountainBoard/blob/main/Images/eMountainBoard.jpg)

 I've hit a top speed of 30 MPH(48 KPH) on the board on an asphault road.
-When I first got the battery, I rode it for 23 miles on one charge.
-I haven't tested the board's range since then, but it will decrease with the number of charge cycles per the P42A's [datasheet](https://www.imrbatteries.com/content/molicel_p42a.pdf).
+I recently tested the board and rode about 19 miles on a single charge.
+I didn't test the board when the batteries were brand new, but it will decrease with the number of charge cycles per the P42A's [datasheet](https://www.imrbatteries.com/content/molicel_p42a.pdf).
 ## The Remote
 I built a custom remote with parts I had lying around.
 I ended up buying a remote when I realized the transmitters I bought were too weak for a safe connection.
 In the remote folder, there are all the CAD and arduino files for the build.